saishsw/KEYS-2025/docs/logbook.md

 ## KEYS Internship

 ### 6/9/2025
-Today, I downloaded Cline - an AI Autonomous Coding Agent for Visual Studio Code, and encountered a roadblock when trying to generate a Google Gemini API to use in Cline.
-It was fixed by [x].
+Today, I started with learning how to use the Discovery Environment on CyVerse - which allows me to run applications such as Visual Studio Code(VS Code), RStudio, and Jupyter Notebook.
+Next, I downloaded Cline - an AI Autonomous Coding Agent for VS Code, and encountered a roadblock when trying to generate a Google Gemini API to use in Cline - I didn't have permission to generate a Gemini API Key.
+It was fixed by (x).
 Then set up Github Copilot on VS Code as well as turning on MCP(Model Context Protocol) integration into VS Code.
 I followed this with completing [KEYS Assignment 1: Internship Description](assignment1.md).
+Next, I started learning about prompt engineering.